KalpanaGoel/reveal.js/README.md

 ## Fields
 Note:
 - Bundles are implementation of entity types to which fields can be attached.
-- Bundles can be considered as sub content types.
+- Bundles can be considered as sub entity types.
-- For example - article, news releases, blog are bundles of content(node) type.
+- For example - article, news releases, blog are bundles of node entity type.
 - not all entities has bundle types like users
 - Fields are reusable piece of content.
-You can create custom field, custom formats, widgets etc
+You can create custom field, custom formatters, widgets etc
-- Fields can be attached to bundles or entities.
+- Fields can be attached to bundles or entity type.